Home / Don’t Believe These Myths About Stroke

-Stroke was first recognized over 2,400 years ago by Hippocrates.
+Stroke was first recognised over 2,400 years ago by Hippocrates.
 It was called apoplexy at that time which meant ‘struck down by violence’ in Greek.
 In those times, doctors didn’t have much understanding of the brain and its function, even the cause of stroke and how to treat it.

 Myth 1: Only elders get a stroke